Validating parameters

 And for subs which are intended to be called as methods on a class:

-The following is also allowed, which indicates that the sub is intended to be called as a method, but you don't want to do type checks on the invocant:
+The following are also allowed, which indicates that the sub is intended to be called as a method, but you don't want to do type checks on the invocant:

 Mixed Named and Positional Parameters